 (II) use carriers that maintain constant control and/or surveillance during transit and have the capability for immediate communication to summon appropriate response or assistance; and

-(III) use carriers that have established tracking systems that require an authorized signature prior to releasing the package for delivery or return.
+(III) use carriers that have established tracking systems that require an authorized signature before releasing the package for delivery or return.

 (B) Shipments by rail.